Jailed American spent years collecting Russian contacts

 “This guy is not an intel asset,” said Malcom Nance, a veteran intelligence officer.
 “He’s not the type of person you would use as an asset.
 There is no way.”

-Nance said he suspects Russian intelligence officers have been watching Whelan for years, wondering if they could use him in some way and might have tried to flip him.
+Nance said he suspects Russian intelligence officers have been watching Whelan for years, wondering if they could use him in some way and maybe trying to flip him.

+A member of Russia’s parliament suggested Friday that once the investigation into Whelan was completed, he could be swapped for Maria Butina, a Russian woman jailed in the U.S. since July.
+She pleaded guilty last month to conspiring to act as a foreign agent by trying to infiltrate conservative circles and the National Rifle Association to influence U.S. politics.

+However, she has been cooperating with federal prosecutors and is unlikely to spend too much time behind bars.
+Federal sentencing guidelines call for no jail time to six months.

 Early the following year, Whelan joined auto parts supplier BorgWarner as global security director.
-BorgWarner, based in Auburn Hill, Michigan, has facilities around the world but none in Russia and he never traveled to the country for business, a company spokeswoman, Kathy Graham said.
+BorgWarner, based in Auburn Hills, Michigan, has facilities around the world but none in Russia and he never traveled to the country for business, company spokeswoman Kathy Graham said.

 Associated Press writer Deb Riechmann contributed.